 KEY FINDINGS

-Data tables lacked basic functionality such as search, sort, filter, and sticky headers, creating unnecessary friction.
+- Data tables lacked basic functionality such as search, sort, filter, and sticky behaviors, creating unnecessary friction.

 Identifying Solutions

 By surfacing errors directly and introducing built-in dashboard functionality, we could significantly improve efficiency and reduce user frustration - a technically feasible enhancement with strong business value.
-We also planned to implement best-practice data table functionality to improve usability.
+We also planned to enhance data tables and logging with best-practice functionality, valuable filters, and connected views to improve usability.

 Co-designing with users

 With additional user interviews, our goal was to understand which production metrics admins track and how they measure success in the application.
-Users participated in a card-sorting activity to prioritize dashboard widgets and interacted with a clickable prototype to provide feedback on functionality.
+Users participated in a card-sorting activity to prioritize dashboard widgets.

 Reflection

-From the start, we wanted a dashboard that provided real value - not just visual appeal.
+From the start, our goal was to design a dashboard and supporting views that provide real operational value - not just visual appeal.
 With a wide range of customers and business needs, flexibility was key.
-For the first release, we focused on delivering essential, high-value metrics out of the box while enabling analytics for future customization.
+For the first release, we focused on delivering essential, high-impact metrics out of the box and linking them directly to the workflows and data that admins rely on to troubleshoot errors.
+We also enabled behavioral analytics for future design iterations.
 This approach balanced immediate business impact with a scalable foundation for advanced capabilities in later releases.

 Back to Top